ehrpg/qstar/docs/crisis.md

 you don't even have to roll at all.

 Not all tasks **require** a check.
 For example, finding some information inside books can be done without a skill check given enough time.
-A good skill check could reduce the time spent searching, or it could unearth additional information that might be helpful.
+A skill check could be used to reduce the time spent searching, or it could unearth additional information that might be helpful.

 ### Difficulty Modifier